Philippines to reopen to some foreign tourists from next week - NewsBreak

 Its tourism arrivals from top markets Japan, South Korea and China slumped 83% drop to 1.4 million last year.

-In Southeast Asia, Thailand here, Vietnam here, Cambodia here, Malaysia here, Singapore here and Indonesia here have reopened borders to foreign tourists.
+In Southeast Asia, Thailand, Vietnam, Cambodia, Malaysia, Singapore and Indonesia have reopened borders to foreign tourists.

 Comments / 0